Writeup by Brumens, research enablement specialist, YesWeHack

 Secure template configuration

 Optimise your template engines by disabling or restricting functions that provide direct access to global objects or other unsafe methods.
-Additionally, always enable auto-escaping to keep a clear distinction between data and code, thereby reducing the risk of injection attacks.
+Additionally, always enable auto-escaping to mark a clear distinction between data and code, thereby reducing the risk of injection attacks.

 Patching and updates